The Inward Investment and International Taxation Review: Denmark

 Dividend payments from a Danish company to a non-resident shareholder are generally subject to Danish withholding tax at a rate of 22 per cent.

 However, dividends on subsidiary and group shares are exempt from withholding tax if Denmark is required to reduce16 or waive taxation under the PSD or a DTT.
-The exemption will not apply if the Danish entity is deemed a conduit, which merely serves to route dividends to a parent company outside the EU, to achieve a tax benefit.
+The exemption will not apply if the Danish entity is deemed a conduit, which merely serves to route dividends to a parent company outside the European Union, to achieve a tax benefit.

 Furthermore, the Danish Tax Agency has been engaged in litigation to determine whether a beneficial ownership criterion is embedded in Article 1(4)17 of the PSD.
 A number of the cases were brought before the Court of Justice of the European Union (CJEU), which rendered its ruling early 2019.18 The CJEU found that while no beneficial ownership requirement per se was embedded in Article 1(4), the provision did contain the general principle of prohibition of abuse of law, which requires Member States to deny any benefits derived from EU law, if those benefits are obtained by way of abusive behaviour.
-Alongside the transposition19 of the general anti-avoidance rule contained in Article 6 of the ATAD, and a history of aggressive pursuit of perceived aggressive behaviour by the Danish Tax Agency, foreign investors looking to invest in, and especially through Denmark, should be aware that the Danish participation exemption regime, while generous, is not ideal for pure tax planning structures.
+Alongside the transposition19 of the general anti-avoidance rule contained in Article 6 of the ATAD, and a history of aggressive pursuit of perceived aggressive behaviour by the Danish Tax Agency, foreign investors looking to invest in, and especially through, Denmark should be aware that the Danish participation exemption regime, while generous, is not ideal for pure tax-planning structures.

 Outbound interest payments

 For all practical purposes, no withholding tax is levied on interest payments.
-However, Danish law provides a withholding tax at a rate of 22 per cent be withheld on interest payments related to controlled debt if:
+However, Danish law provides that a withholding tax at a rate of 22 per cent be withheld on interest payments related to controlled debt if: